MicrosoftDocs/entra-docs/docs/external-id/customers/concept-guide-explained.md

 After completing the get started guide, you can recreate, edit, and customize the initial configuration to meet your company’s needs.
 This helps you become familiar with the features and functions of Microsoft Entra ID for customers, better understand how to use them, and appreciate the value they provide.
 During this process, you may even discover new features that you want to use.

-The get started guide walked you through the following steps while setting up your tenant:
+The get started guide set up the below features for you automatically.
+This article explains these features and guide you on how to configure them manually.

 :::image type="content" source="media/concept-guide-explained/guide-flow.png" alt-text="Flowchart that shows the steps in the guide.":::

-This article explains the features you set up with the get started guide and how to configure them manually.

 ## Trial tenant creation

 :::image type="content" source="media/concept-guide-explained/trial-creation.png" alt-text="Flowchart that shows the trial tenant creation step in the guide.":::

 A customer tenant is the first resource you need to create to get started with Microsoft Entra ID for customers.
-If you have an Azure subscription, you can create your new tenant in the Microsoft Entra admin center by following [these steps](how-to-create-customer-tenant-portal).
+If you have an Azure subscription, you can create your new tenant in the Microsoft Entra admin center by following [these steps](how-to-create-customer-tenant-portal.md).

 If you don’t have an Azure subscription, you can sign up for a [free trial](quickstart-trial-setup.md#sign-up-to-your-customer-tenant-free-trial).
 The trial gives you access to a tenant for 30 days.
 During the free trial period, you have access to all product features, with few exceptions.
 For more information, see the [Start a free trial without Azure subscription](quickstart-trial-setup.md).